StarkovAleksey2020/skillbox/readme.md

 #### /notes/exception_handling.txt - collection of links on the subject of Exception handling
 #### /notes/oauth.txt - collection of links on the subject of OAuth2
 #### /notes/junit.txt - collection of links on the subject of unit-tests
+#### /notes/junit.txt - collection of links on the subject of selenium-tests